indianspeedster/chi-edge/edge_cpu_inference.md

 ::: {.cell .markdown}

 Next, we'll specify the lease ID.
-This notebook assumes you already have a "least" for a Raspberry Pi device on CHI@Edge.
+This notebook assumes you already have a "lease" for a device on CHI@Edge.
 To get the ID of this lease,

 * Vist the CHI@Edge ["reservations" page](https://chi.edge.chameleoncloud.org/project/leases/).
 * Click on the lease name.